Gordon999/Pi-MP3_Player/README.md

 New features.

+- Will shutdown if low supply volts, for battery use.

 - Cutdown option for 320 x 240 or 640 x 480 screen.
 Set variable cutdown = 1 or 2 in script

 - 'Add artist to .m3u' will generate a .m3u file with the artists name, if no name specified.